Application Deadline: November 1 for fall admission

 Application for Admission

 Complete online application for admissions and pay application fee at ApplyTexas.org.
-School of Nursing application is only open between September 1st and December 1st yearly.
-The online application is data entry only all supporting application documents are uploaded on the My Status Check after the application is complete.
+School of Nursing application is only open between September 1st and November 1st.
+The online application is data entry only.
+All supporting application documents are uploaded on the My Status Check after the application is complete.

 Supporting Application Documents

-- Official transcripts from all 4-year institutions attended.
-Upload an official copy to the Status Check page and if admitted the official hard copy transcripts are required.
+- Official transcripts from all four-year institutions attended.
+Upload a copy of the official transcript to the Status Check page and if admitted official hard copy transcripts are required.

 - Transcript for Associate Degree in Nursing (ADN) is required if applicable